The sixth Painleve transcendent and uniformization of algebraic curves: Group transformations

 \subsection{Basic $\theta$-transformations}

-In order to obtain the group properties of the automorphic functions under consideration we need transformation properties of their ingredients, \ie\ $\theta,\theta'$-constants.
+In order to obtain the group properties of the appeared automorphic functions we need transformation properties of their ingredients, \ie, $\theta,\theta'$-constants.
 The transformation for function $\theta_1$ is known \cite{tannery,weber} and usually written in the form

-where $\Aleph$ denotes some eighth root of unity and $\big(\begin{smallmatrix}a&b\\c&d \end{smallmatrix}\big)\in \boldsymbol{\Gamma}(1)$.
+where $\Aleph$ denotes some eighth root of unity and $\big(\begin{smallmatrix}a&b\\c&d \end{smallmatrix}\big)\in \bo\Gamma(1)$.
 However we shall require more detailed information.
 Let $[p]$ stand for integer part of the number $p$ and suppose that $c$ is normalized to be positive: $c>0$.

-{\bf Theorem 6.} {\em The $\boldsymbol{\Gamma}(1)$-transformation law of the general $\theta$-function.
-Let $\thetaAB{\alpha}{\beta}$ be the theta-series with integer characteristics \eqref{theta} and $n\in\mathbb{Z}$.
-Then}
+\begin{theorem}[\cite{br4}] The $\bo\Gamma(1)$-transformation law of the general $\theta$-function.
+Let $\theta\AB{\alpha}{\beta}$ be the theta-series with integer characteristics \eqref{theta} and $n\in\mathbb{Z}$.
+Then

-{\em where multipliers $\Aleph$ and\/ $\boldsymbol{\mathfrak{E}}_{\alpha\beta}$ read}
+where multipliers $\Aleph$ and $\bo{\mathfrak{E}}_{\alpha\beta}$ read

-{\em and characteristics $(\alpha,\beta)$, $(\alpha',\beta')$ are related through the linear transformations}
+and characteristics $(\alpha,\beta)$, $(\tilde\alpha,\tilde\beta)$ are related through the linear transformations

-If $(\alpha,\beta)=(0,0)$ the formula \eqref{ab} turns into \eqref{ab11} so that $\theta_1$ transforms into itself and $\theta_{2,3,4}$ are permuted one to another.
-Characteristics, as appeared in formula \eqref{ab}, have been chosen in order that the formula be most symmetric.
-Hermite represented $\Aleph$ through the sum of quadratic Gaussian exponents (it is known that these sums are not easily computed) and residue symbol \cite[{\bf I}: p.\;485]{hermite}, whereas \eqref{ab} contains one exponent of a rational number.
-Somewhat surprising facet is the fact that no such an explicit form of $\theta$-transformation law seems to have hitherto been presented in the literature.